-Project performance metrics are integrated into the explore page on our website.
-As you scroll through the table that lists the projects on our platform, you will see information for a few key performance metrics on each project.
+As you scroll through the Explore Bounties page, you will see information for a few key performance metrics on each project.
 This information includes:

 - Max Bounty: The maximum bounty that is currently being offered by the project.